sbutchers/MPhys-Final-Year-Project-Work/README.md

 ![ns_r quadratic](Images/Square_ns_r.png)

-*The r vs. n<sub>s</sub> plot for the quadratic inflation model with the Planck 2015 constraints on each parameter included.
+**Figure:** *The r vs. n<sub>s</sub> plot for the quadratic inflation model with the Planck 2015 constraints on each parameter included.
 See Images directory for examples for the other models.*